Andy Murray Net Worth: His Salary, Career Earnings And More

 What is Andy Murray’s net worth in 2023?

-According to reports by CAknowledge, Andy Murray’s net worth, as of 2023, stands at around USD 105 million.
-A majority of his earnings have come from his salary and earnings in his professional tennis career.
+According to a report by CAknowledge, Andy Murray’s net worth, as of 2023, stands at around USD 105 million.
+A majority of his earnings have come from his salary and tournament wins.

 Andy Murray’s salary and career earnings

 Various reports suggest that Andy Murray’s salary in 2023 is over USD 10 million per year.
-According to several newspaper reports, Murray has earned over USD 170 million in his career, out of which USD 62.9 million account for his earnings from playing professional tennis.
+It is estimated that Murray has earned over USD 170 million in his career, out of which USD 62.9 million comes from his earnings in professional tennis.
 Only Roger Federer, Novak Djokovic and Rafael Nadal have earned more than him in terms of winnings in the history of men’s tennis events.

 At present, Andy Murray resides in Oxshott, Surrey.
 According to reports, his house is worth nearly USD 6.4 million.
 Murray also owns a 28-acre estate that fashions five bedrooms, a swimming pool, a massage room, a personal gym and a tennis court, among other luxury facilities.
 The estate also has a courtyard-style garage to accommodate the tennis star’s fleet of cars.